(Article #2 in 3 Article Series on the Kingdom of God)

 If David sang about how all the saints should bless the Lord (Yehovah), speaking about the glorious majesty of God’s Kingdom that is an everlasting Kingdom where the angels are and Paul also wrote to his Jewish brethren (Heb.
 12:22-24) about our coming to Mt.
 Zion, the city of the Living God, the Heavenly Jerusalem with an innumerable company of angels in God’s heavenly Kingdom, shouldn’t we also as His saints sing about that glorious Kingdom that exists right now in Heaven?
 Sadly in sermons and booklets of many churches of God the existing glorious Kingdom of God is never mentioned.
 They will use terms like the “government of God” or “family of God”, but not the existing everlasting Kingdom of God.
 This is why it is important that former Worldwide Church of God members and those in messianic congregations understand that the Kingdom of Heaven, which is in Heaven, is the gospel Kingdom of God that Matthew wanted his Jewish readers to understand.

-The gospel of the Kingdom is about how, through Christ crucified, we can now have access to and at the resurrection enter into that spiritual realm of God as spirit beings, bearing the image of the heavenly and clothed with immortality.
+The gospel of the Kingdom of heaven is about how, through Christ crucified, we can now have access to and at the resurrection enter into that spiritual realm of God as spirit beings, bearing the image of the heavenly and clothed with immortality.
 It’s about inheriting everlasting life (Matt.
 19:28).
 That Kingdom of God we will inherit has always existed and always will.

 We know that the Kingdom of God already exists because Jesus tells us in Rev. 3:21 that He overcame “and sat down with My Father on His throne”.
 He is right now “seated at the right hand of the throne of the Majesty in the heavens” (Heb.
 8:1).
 That throne is described in powerful detail in Ezek.
 1 and Rev. 4.
 It is in Heaven.

 In Matthew’s gospel the “Kingdom of Heaven” also should be literally translated the Kingdom of “heavens” (plural), meaning His Kingdom not only encompasses Heaven, but also the entire created (physical and spiritual) universe.
 It’s all encompassing to include those billions of stars we now can see through the Hubble telescope in the physical universe along with the spiritual heaven and any other dimension out there.
-This spiritual realm is the focus of the book of Hebrews which was also written primarily to a Jewish audience.
+This spiritual realm is the focus of the book of Hebrews which, like Matthew’s account, was also written primarily to a Jewish audience.

 In speaking of the eternal hope for all the people of faith who have gone before us, Heb.
 11:13-16 reads, “These all died in faith, not having received the promises, but having seen them afar off were assured of them, embraced them and confessed that they were strangers and pilgrims on the earth.
 For those who say such things declare plainly that they seek a homeland.
 And truly if they had called to mind that country from which they had come out, they would have had opportunity to return.
 But now they desire a better, that is a heavenly country.
 Therefore God is not ashamed to be called their God, for He has prepared a city for them.”
 That city, we know, is the New Jerusalem.